At Frances King we are committed to good practice, ethical behaviour, making a positive impact on society and striving to reduce environmental damage.

-Servers are off-site in the Docklands, allowing business mobility to simplify the move process from one building to another with minimal downtime.
+Servers are off-site, allowing business mobility to simplify the move process from one building to another with minimal downtime.

-For most of our lighting we use LED which lasts 50 times more than an incandescent light bulb, and use lower wattage.
+We are in the process of replacing our lighting with LED bulbs which lasts 50 times more than an incandescent light bulb, and use lower wattage and less energy.

-We record and report on the amount of recycling we carry out on a monthly basis.
+We track the amount of recycling we carry out on a monthly basis.
 Our aim is to recycle 70% of all our waste.

-Interactive whiteboards in all classrooms reduce the need for paper based activities, allowing for innovation and dynamism.
+Interactive whiteboards in classrooms reduce the need for paper based activities, allowing for innovation and dynamism.

-All new printers now print double-sided by default and use FSC certified paper.
+All printers print double-sided by default and use environmentally-certified paper.

 Students are provided with a list of interactive apps to use on their smartphone or tablet, cutting down the use of paper-based activities.

-The company we work with regarding recycling and waste collection, First Mile, produce a monthly report which outlines the amount of general waste and recycling collected.
+The company we work with regarding recycling and waste collection, First Mile, produces a monthly report which outlines the amount of general waste and recycling collected.